mateuszniechwiej/Ms-1-LP/README.md

 # Testing
 ### This project is a static website using html ,css and bootstrap framework.
 ### The test is covering:
 1. Testing website responsives on devices from 280px width- elements should not overlap each other :white_check_mark:
 2. Css/Html validation :white_check_mark:
 3. Website performance and best practice :white_check_mark:
-4. Visiual aspects of the website: fonts,colour contrast,. :white_check_mark:
+4. Visiual aspects of the website: fonts and colour contrast,. :white_check_mark:
 5. Functionality -all links on each page working ,contact form and layout :white_check_mark:
-6. User stories test ...:white_large_square:
+6. User stories test :white_check_mark:

 ## CSS and HTML Test